szhou125/cmsc320finalproj/README.md

 In addition, given what we saw with posts with awards vs without awards, we saw that the distribution of points was different for the two.
 With this information, it makes sense to check for an interaction term between number of upvotes and if their post recieved an award (for author comment/link karma).

+### Author Comment Karma

+First let's take a look at this for author comment karma.

 ```python